Surajsinhar77/BackAssignment/readme.md

 ## Overview

-StockPost is a MERN (MongoDB, Express.js, React, Node.js) stack-based application that allows users to create, comment, like, and manage stock-related posts.
-The app also includes real-time updates for comments and likes using **Socket.io** and implements **JWT-based user authentication** for secure access.
+StockPost is a MERN stack application I developed as an assigned project.
+It's a platform for sharing and interacting with stock-related posts.
+Key features:

+- User authentication with JWT
+- Post creation, commenting, and liking
+- Real-time updates using Socket.io
+- MongoDB for data storage

-This repository contains the **backend** code that powers StockPost, handling user authentication, post management, commenting, and real-time updates.
+This repository contains the backend code, handling all server-side operations for StockPost.

 ---